intsystems/BMM/task4/readme.md

 1. [reporter: TODO] Train deep weight prior on MNIST dataset ane evluate its performance on SVHN dataset (make SVHN gray-colored).
 * [Paper](https://arxiv.org/abs/1810.06943)

-2. [reporter: TODO] Repeat [knowledge distillation without dataset](https://arxiv.org/pdf/1710.07535.pdf) for MNIST dataset using top layer and all-layer statistics.
+2. [reporter: Kseniia Petrushina] Repeat [knowledge distillation without dataset](https://arxiv.org/pdf/1710.07535.pdf) for MNIST dataset using top layer and all-layer statistics.

 3.  [reporter: TODO] Visualize repeat-copy task using LSTM with schedule: from small number of repeats to large number of repeats.
 Compare with no-schedule baseline (number of repeats is random).